 Mount Pico is 2351 meters tall, which makes it the tallest peak of all Portugal.
 It is also the third largest volcano in the Atlantic Ocean and climbing it is without a doubt a unique experience.
 For the best experience possible, we’d recommend doing a guided hike with atiPico, since they won’t let you miss anything worth seeing on the mountain.

-The many mountains of Portugal’s Madeira island are like a playground for hikers.
+The many mountains of Portugal’s Madeira island are home to some of the best hikes in Portual.
 And this hike will take you to the island’s three tallest peaks in one go – Pico do Arieiro, Pico das Torres and Pico Ruivo.
 Because of the big elevation difference and the fact that you are basically climbing three different summits, this out and back trail is rated as hard and suitable only for skilled hikers with good physical fitness.

 Pico Ruivo is Madeira’s tallest peak, and it’s the final point of the hike.
 There’s actually a restaurant at the top, which is quite cool – it allows you to take a breather and regain some energy, before you start going back to the parking lot near Pico do Arieiro.

-Sintra Palace is the best preserved medieval palace in Portugal and it’s absolutely stunning.
-Close to it there’s also the Pena Palace that’s actually within the Pena Park, as well as Castelo dos Mouros – a hilltop fortress hat offers spectacular scenic views.
+Sintra Palace is the best-preserved medieval palace in Portugal and it’s absolutely stunning.
+Close to it there’s also the Pena Palace that’s actually within the Pena Park, as well as Castelo dos Mouros – a hilltop fortress that offers spectacular scenic views.
 The loop around the Pena park covers all three of the palaces, guaranteeing a fun day filled with panoramic vistas and new experiences.

 The trail begins in the town of Sintra and the first stop on the way is the Sintra Palace.
 It doesn’t take too long to explore the palace, so we’d definitely recommend going inside and checking it out.
 From there, you will walk for a while around the park – consider heading to Cruz Alta first, before you stop by the Pena Palace.
 The hilltop monument offers spectacular palace views, and it’s worth a detour.